How Yoga Can Combat Stress and Eye Strain

 - Breathing practices to alleviate stress and raise vitality

-- and a few little known tips and tricks that can be useful in a variety of situations
+- and a few little known tips and tricks that can be useful in many situations!

 Meditation, yoga nidra, mindfulness – what is the difference?